-If you do not find the location you are looking for, that means statewide regulations apply.
-Please see above for Statewide Bag and Length Limits.
-If the lake is less than 75 acres and within a public park, it is most likely a Community Fishing Lake.
-See the Community Fishing Lakes listing for regulation exceptions and also see the definition on pg.
-28.
+If your fishing location is not listed in the exceptions table, statewide regulations apply.
+If the lake is less than 75 acres and within a public park, it is most likely a Community Fishing Lake (definition, pg.
+98).
+See the Community Fishing Lakes listing for regulation exceptions on these water bodies.